 Individual Patient Expanded Access Applications: Form FDA 3926 Guidance for Industry provides a streamlined method for submitting an Investigational New Drug Application (IND) for use in cases of individual patient expanded access.
 It can also be used for certain submissions to FDA after the initial application is filed.
-Form FDA 3926 if you are having trouble opening this form you may need to open it in another web browser or by saving it as a PDF first.
+Form FDA 3926 If you see "Please wait," right-click (or control-click on Mac) and select the “save as” option to save the PDF file to your computer.

 Investigational New Drug Application: Form FDA 1571 and 1572 are no longer required for individual patient expanded access to investigational drugs and biologics.
 Form FDA 1571 and 1572 are still required for other expanded access submissions (e.g., intermediate access or treatment INDs) and for IND submissions by commercial sponsors or drug manufacturers.